pypa/pipenv/docs/advanced.rst

     idna==2.6
     urllib3==1.22

-As with other commands, passing ``--dev`` will include both the production and development dependencies::
+As with other commands, passing ``--dev`` will include both the default and development dependencies::

     $ pipenv lock -r --dev